AliSoftware/OHHTTPStubs/README.md

 When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.
 The first handler that returns YES for the first parameter of `shouldStubRequestsPassingTest:withStubResponse:` is then used to reply to the request.

 _This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application, or to separate different stubs and stubbing conditions (like some stubs for images and other stubs for JSON files) more easily.
 See the `OHHTTPStubsDemo` project for a typical example._

-You can remove the latest added handler with the `removeLastRequestHandler` method.
+You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.

 You can also remove any given handler with the `removeRequestHandler:` method.
 This method takes as a parameter the object returned by `shouldStubRequestsPassingTest:withStubResponse:`.